towersvault/shinpokered/README.md

 - Cannot surf from the party menu if a NPC is in front of the player (entering or exiting surf)
 - Player now faces up instead of left when stopped in the route 8 guard house
 - Fixed a graphical error when Bide unleashes energy against a 'mon that is not being displayed
+- The player can now select a move even if frozen, and this fixes a PP underflow and link desync glitch

 #Bugfixes: